ReboundCheats/lua-documentation/README.md

 ## Introduction

-The MENU_NAME LUA API, unlike most other LUA apis, implements 99% of the game's natives.
+The Rebound LUA API, unlike most other LUA apis, implements 99% of the game's natives.
 It is a lot more extensive, meaning you can write **full menu bases** with it.

 If you want to find documentation on a game native, you're gonna have to browse: http://www.dev-c.com/nativedb/